Alumni Relations & Volunteer Engagement

 Foster-Scholz Club

 The Foster-Scholz Club hosts regular events throughout the year for alumni whose preferred class year is 40 years or more ago.
-Find out more here.
+This includes special lectures with faculty, conversations with administration about the state of the college, and outings to see performances on campus.

 International Friendship Program